eastonpainter/SALP/README.md

-# Scp Automatic Log Parser // SALP
+# SCP Automatic Log Parser // SALP
-Short script that collects log data from the log messages in Discord to pipe into matplotlib // pandas
+Short script that collects data from exported Discord messages from the SCP server.
+Can parse through all types of restocks and calculate time logged for individual users.